-The timeframe for application submission and staff review varies on whether the project falls under the large-scale or smallscale category.
-DCHD has provided a Tentative Schedule for Upcoming Program Year to indicate the tentative dates for the small-scale public facilities process.
-Note that proposals under the large-scale project set-aside are not currently being accepted as the 46th Year is the second year of this two-year funding cycle.
-Below is the overall process for each of these categories. • Large-Scale Project Selection Process.
-The following chart explains the process that was used to evaluate largescale project proposals that were considered for 45th Year funding and will be reconsidered for 46th Year funding.
+The timeframe for application submission and staff review varies depending on whether the project falls under the large-scale or small-scale category.
+DCHD has provided a Tentative Schedule for Upcoming Program Year to indicate the tentative dates for the small-scale and large-scale public facilities processes.
+Below is the overall process for each of the categories.

+• Large-Scale Project Selection Process.
+The following chart explains the process to evaluate citywide large-scale project proposals for 48th Year funding.

 • Small-Scale Project Selection Process.
-The following chart explains the process that will be used for the small-scale project set-aside for 46th Year funding.
+The following chart explains the process that will be used for the small-scale project set-aside for 48th Year funding.